livetrails/targetj/README.md

 ### Simple example

 In the example below, we incrementally increase the value of width, height, and opacity in 30 steps, with a 50-milliseconds pause between each step.
+You can view a live example here: https://targetj.io/docs/overview.html.

 ![first example](https://targetj.io/img/firstExample.gif)